 Now, at this point, some of you may wonder what is the difference between a CWE and a CVE.
 We have the perfect metaphor to apprehend these two notions:

 - As there are different types of crime, CWEs are also categorized)

 - CVEs are proven guilty and convicted of a crime (with a criminal record, eventually a prison number)

 OSSIDB: a knowledge base to predict future CVEs

-For the past few months, the CAST Highlight team has been leveraging the unique capabilities of CAST Application Intelligence Platform (AIP) to analyze Open Source components in an automated fashion.
+For the past few months, the CAST Highlight team has been leveraging the unique capabilities of CAST MRI for Software to analyze Open Source components in an automated fashion.
 For those not familiar, CAST AIP has the unique ability to identify the critical flaws that really matter, i.e. the hard-to-find architectural problems which lead to unpredictable stability, performance, security, and data integrity issues, including most of the CWE defects.

 We automated this fine-grained security analysis on the source code of the most popular Open Source components and created this exclusive Open Source Software Intelligence Database (OSSIDB).

 As of today, CWEs have been identified for 3,000+ components, which represents a total of 48,000 distinct artifacts (components and versions), these numbers increasing every day as we continue.

 Below is a sample of occurring CWEs we have identified and added to the OSSIDB.